Written by Nicole Scholz (4th edition, updated on 15.7.2021),

 The European Commission has proposed a regulation on health technology assessment (HTA).
 HTA is a research-based tool that supports decision-making in healthcare by assessing the added value of a given health technology compared to others.
 The proposal would provide the basis for permanent EU-level cooperation in four areas.
 Member States would still be responsible for assessing the non-clinical (economic, ethical, social, etc.) aspects of health technology, and for pricing and reimbursement.
 While Member States could choose to delay participation in the joint work until three years after the rules enter into force, it would become mandatory after six years.

-Stakeholders have broadly welcomed the proposal.
+Stakeholders broadly welcomed the Commission proposal.
 National parliaments, however, are divided in their appreciation of it.
 The provisional agreement, applauded by some stakeholders, has been criticised by the pharmaceutical industry, in particular, for its lack of ambition.

 |Proposal for a regulation of the European Parliament and of the Council on health technology assessment and amending Directive 2011/24/EU|